Forever Your Girl: Release and reception

 On October 7, 1989, 64 weeks after its July 23, 1988, debut on the chart, Forever Your Girl hit number one on the Billboard 200 album chart, the longest an album was on the market before hitting number one.
+It returned to the number one spot in early 1990 for 9 weeks, the album spending 10 weeks in total at number one.
 The album was eventually certified seven times Platinum in the US by the RIAA and has sold over 12 million copies worldwide.
-It also includes four number one Billboard Hot 100 singles: "Straight Up", "Forever Your Girl", "Cold Hearted", and "Opposites Attract", which places Forever Your Girl in a tie (with several other artists) for second most number-one songs from a single album, and ties it for the most number ones in a debut album.
-Forever Your Girl is also one of nine albums to have a minimum of four songs reach number one on the U.S. charts.
-She was the first female artist to have four number one singles from a debut album.
-"The Way That You Love Me" reached number three, and "Knocked Out" reached number 41.

-The album also reached number four on the R&B album chart, while "Straight Up", "Opposites Attract", "Knocked Out", and "(It's Just) The Way That You Love Me" all reached the top 10 of the R&B tracks chart.
+The album includes four number one Billboard Hot 100 singles: "Straight Up", "Forever Your Girl", "Cold Hearted" and "Opposites Attract", which places Forever Your Girl in a tie (with several other artists) for second most number-one songs from a single album, and ties it for the most number ones in a debut album.
+Abdul is only one of three artists, the others being George Michael and Mariah Carey, to have four number-one singles from their debut album.
+The re-released "(It's Just) The Way That You Love Me" reached number three, and "Knocked Out" reached number 41.
+The album also reached number four on the Billboard R&B album chart, while "Straight Up", "Opposites Attract", "Knocked Out", and "(It's Just) The Way That You Love Me" all reached the top 10 of the R&B tracks chart.

-After a slow start, the album's third single "Straight Up" helped the album breakout in mid 1989 after its initial release.
-Forever Your Girl hit number one for the first time on October 7, 1989.
-After the release of the single "Opposites Attract", the album shot to number one again on February 3, 1990, and stayed there for nine consecutive weeks.

 By 1998, Billboard magazine reported that Forever Your Girl was the most successful album released by the Virgin Records label.
 The Los Angeles Daily News called the album "a fine starmaker vehicle", stating that Abdul "applies a come-hither whisper to a likable batch of melodies...
 What's frustrating is that Abdul's voice is buried beneath bustling arrangements on tunes like 'Opposites Attract' and 'Knocked Out'."